Below you will find pages that utilize the taxonomy term “Go”

 https://cr.openjdk.java.net/~briangoetz/erasure.html

-Go Errors Error handling is still jacked in Go 1.16.
+Error handling is still jacked in Go 1.16.
 That is, the formatting change is still not present.
+Why is this a problem?
+There are two use cases for errors.
+Error as values, which can be inspected programatically, and error printing, which is not meant for programmatic consumption.

 Workflow Orchestration - Part 3 (How do I use this?)